-Euan’s visibility as a librettist is increasing rapidly among choirs and conductors in the US, UK and Norway.
+Euan’s visibility as a librettist is increasing rapidly among choirs and conductors in the US, UK and Europe.
 “Anyone paying attention to the choral world right now knows that we have a new poet on the rise in Euan Tait.”
 Kurt Knecht, May 2016.

 2018 sees the release of three of Euan’s texts on the new and now bestselling Naxos CD of Kim Andre Arnesen’s work!
 (Catalogue No: 8.573788).
 The texts are ‘Flight Song’, ‘Child of Song’ and ‘Then gift I’ll leave you’.